rust-lang/rfcs/text/0000-nested-publish.md

 This RFC will allow developers to avoid all of these inconveniences and hazards by publishing a single package.

+There are also some uses which are not strictly cases of one library package versus multiple library packages:

-Additionally, it may sometimes be desirable to share a small amount of code between some published packages, without making the shared code a separately published library with an appropriate public API.
+* It may sometimes be desirable to share a small amount of code between some published packages, without making the shared code a separately published library with an appropriate public API subject to semver.
+* A package intended to distribute a binary or binaries may have a library target for internal purposes (such as sharing modules between multiple binaries, or testing), but not intend for that library to be usable by other packages as a dependency.

 # Definitions
 [definitions]: #definitions